How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-Get rid of the shower drain cover whenever possible.
-Use a small brush or toothbrush to scrub the hairs or any other obstruction from around the edges of the drain.
+Get rid of the shower drain cover as much as you can and use an e-brush or small toothbrush to remove the hairs or any other obstruction the edges of the drain.
 Make sure to wear rubber gloves when you need to.

-Put one cup baking soda in the sink, followed by one cup white vinegar.
-It is best to protect the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t fizz beyond control!
+Pour one cup of baking soda down the drain, followed by one cup white vinegar.
+Make sure to cover with a rag or cloth.
+Cover the drain immediately using a cloth or a rag to ensure that the reaction doesn’t fizz over the top!

 Step 4: Wait

-It should take about 30 minutes as the mix is at work.
-There should be some sound and bubbling, which means it’s working!
+Take about 30 minutes while the mixture does its work.
+There should be some sound and bubbling.
+That’s a sign that it’s working!

-Clean the cover thoroughly and flush it out with hot water.
-This should clear any debris that remains and get your water flowing without a hitch.
+Remove the cover with care and flush it with boiling water.
+This will help remove any debris left behind and get your water flowing smoother.

 Method 2: Wire Hanger

-Straighten the wire hanger as far as possible, leaving the other end as it was in its original form.
+Straighten the wire hanger as far as possible, while keeping the other end with its original shape.

-Create a small hook on the end of the wire that you have just straightened out.
+Create a small hook at the top of the wire you just straightened out.

-Put the hook in the drain and look for hair and debris.
+Put the hook in the drain and search to look for hair or debris.
 Pull out anything that comes up.

-If you’re in possession of an air-tight vacuum it could be suitable for you:
+If you own an upright vacuum that is dry and wet it could be suitable for you:

-Make sure to cover any drains that have overflows using duct tape or a wet cloth to ensure the highest suction power.
+Cover drains that are overflowing with duct tape or a wet cloth to ensure the highest suction power.

 Step 4: Turn on Vacuum

-Start the vacuum, and allow it to run for around three minutes.
-This will help clear any blockages from your shower drain.
+Turn on the vacuum and let it run for about three minutes.
+This should eliminate any obstructions in the shower drain.

 Method | Supplies Needed | Steps |